 Students will not be permitted to register for a new semester unless all financial obligations of prior semesters at the school have been settled.

 If a student fails to pay the remaining balance by end of the 8th week, 3% interest will be charged each month until the student has paid the balance in full.

-Students cannot be awarded more than one scholarship per semester except in the case of students who receive Federal Work Study.
+The total scholarship amount cannot exceed the student’s total amount of tuition.
 Scholarships are awarded at the beginning of each semester and recipients will receive the credit for the amount of the scholarship toward their tuition.
-The total scholarship cannot exceed the tuition that the student should pay.

 Joo Eun Scholarship

 This scholarship established in memory of Jin Bong Kim is awarded to a student who wants to be involved in missions work.
 To qualify the student must have completed 24 credits of study with a G.P.A. of 3.8 or higher and have been in a mission-related ministry for more than 3 years.
 The scholarship recipient will receive 50% off of tuition until the student finishes his or her program.
 The student must maintain a G.P.A. of 3.8 or above.
 If the student’s G.P.A falls below 3.8, the scholarship will be rescinded.

 In recognition of scholastic achievement, one student is chosen at the end of each regular semester.
 A minimum G.P.A of 3.9 is required.
 The amount of the scholarship is determined by the scholarship committee.
 The student who enrolled in the greater number of credits and number grade will be considered in case of a tie.

 Overseas Mission Scholarships